-This IELTS Reading passage "Scratching the Surface"explores the phenomenon of illusory parasitosis, focusing on how environmental factors and group dynamics contribute to imagined infestations.
+This IELTS Reading passage "Scratching Surface" explores phenomenon of illusory parasitosis.
+It focuses on how environmental factors and group dynamics contribute to imagined infestations.
 It delves into historical cases, psychological influences, and evolutionary explanations for scratching behaviors.
-Practicing such passages is vital for success in the IELTS exam as it improves comprehension and analytical skills.
-This passage includes question types like summary completion and matching information, which test scanning, identifying key ideas, and understanding the passage's deeper meaning.
+Practicing with such passages is helpful for success in IELTS exam.
+This passage includes question types like summary completion and matching information and understanding the passage's deeper meaning.

 Scratching the Surface Reading Passage